tiger-swallowtails-2013/phase-2-guide/readme.md

 Monday - Friday at 2 PM we meet in the cave for lightning talks.
 Lightning talks are ~5 minutes long, followed by 5 minutes for discussion.

-After lightning talks, teams are encouraged to work on group projects until 7pm.
+After lightning talks, teams are encouraged to work on group projects.
+Teams are encouraged to stop working on projects at 6 PM and must stop work at 7PM.
 Thereafter you should all pursue [side projects](#side-projects).

 ### Evenings
+At 6 PM, you should begin to wrap up group projects for the day.
 After 7PM, you should no longer be working on your group project.
-Instead you should prepare tomorrows [lighting talk](#lightning-talks) or work on a [side project](#side-projects).
+Instead you should prepare tomorrow's [lighting talk](#lightning-talks) or work on a [side project](#side-projects).

 ## What Do We Work On?